 Are you wanting to select a 4-H project, but don't know where to start?
 Check out the following project guides:

 In addition, there are project manuals available for almost every 4-H project.
-(Available project manuals are listed in the Project Resource Central above.)
+(Available project manuals are listed in the Pick Your Project above.)
 These written manuals provide hands-on lessons & ideas to help youth acquire new skills and knowledge.
 The manuals are not required, but can be very helpful.
 Manuals may be purchased at the Extension office or directly through the following websites:

 Call the Hall County Extension office for more information (308) 385-5088.